 Procrastination gets a really bad rep when you think about it.
 Everyone’s always talking about ways you can stop procrastinating…but did you know?
 Wasting time can actually be one of the best decisions you made today!
 There are tons of ways you can waste time in a fun, yet productive manner.
-(Which technically isn’t considered wasting time, but technicalities are party poopers, honestly.)
+(In fact, there are even online games that can help with your SAT and ACT prep!)

 Here are ten ways you can maximize the hours and hours you are wasting while your future self weeps miserably in a sea of self-inflicted consequences.